FREE WEBINAR: Reviewing Tender Documents – Ask The Experts Q&A

 Those shortlisted will receive an invitation to tender and are allowed to bid for the contract.

 Some contracts require some form of pre-qualification, and only after you have demonstrated you can meet the requirements, will you be invited to tender.
-There are a few different processes that use pre-qualification, and details of these can be found in our post ‘What is a public sector tender?’
+There are a few different processes that use pre-qualification, and details of these can be found in our post ‘What is a tender?’.

 All contract notices will provide details of what the tender submission process is.